ds-wizard/bh2024-report/paper.md

 1. **Component Selection**: Users are presented with a list of available components for selection, allowing flexibility in creating custom seeds.
 2. **Dependency Resolution**: The tool identifies dependencies among selected components and ensures correct import order and UUID handling.
 3. **S3 File Retrieval**: Necessary files from S3 are included in the final package, based on user selections and dependencies.
-3. **Packaging and Deployment**: The final seed recipe includes JSON file describing the order of seeding, SQL scripts, and data files organised into a directory structure, packaged as a ZIP file for easy distribution and deployment into the DSW Data Seeder.
+3. **Packaging and Deployment**: The final seed recipe includes JSON file describing the order of seeding, SQL scripts, and data files organized into a directory structure, packaged as a ZIP file for easy distribution and deployment into the DSW Data Seeder.

 ![User-Data Seed Maker interactions](/figures/path.jpg)